South Manchester or the City Centre - Which is the Better Place to Invest in Property?

-Buying an investment property in Manchester will give you great returns, but where exactly in the city is it best to invest?
-Today we’ll be comparing the city centre with the south and asking what the pros and cons are to each area.
+Buying an investment property in Manchester will give you great returns but where exactly in the city is it best to invest?
+Today, we’ll be comparing the city centre with the south and asking what the pros and cons are for each area.

 As always it depends on your tenant profile and your goals with regard to yield and growth.
 It depends on your exit strategy... and you might find that with city centre property you could end up being locked into a deal in a way that won't happen to you in the south.

 The question we're dealing with today is regarding buying an investment property in Manchester and whether South Manchester is a better bet than Manchester city centre.